odinuv/web/en/apv/slides/html/slides.md

 <section markdown='1'>
 ## CSS Box Model
-- Padding -- inside HTML element -- between content and box.
+- Padding -- inside of the HTML element -- between content and box.
 - Border -- outside of the HTML element -- around the box.
-- Margin -- outside the HTML element -- around the box.
+- Margin -- outside of the HTML element -- around the box.

 ![Margin & Padding](/en/apv/articles/html/margin-padding.png)
 </section>